Sacroiliac (SI) Joint Pain

 - Medication to reduce inflammation in the joint.

 - Joint injections.
-This procedure can usually be performed without the use of x-ray.
-Occasionally, fluoroscopy or x-ray will be used.
+This procedure is performed with the use of x-ray.
 A small needle is advanced into the joint.
 A small amount of local anesthetic and steroid are then slowly injected.
+If the injection results in a significant decrease in your pain, the SI joint is considered the source.

 - Radiofrequency ablation (rhizotomy).
 This is a procedure where high-frequency radio waves are used to generate heat and cause a lesion along a nerve that supplies sensation to a joint in your spine.
 This procedure is done after diagnostic lumbar facet joint/medial branch blocks have correctly identified the location of your spinal pain.
 This procedure is performed in either the office or surgery center setting and typically takes about 20 – 30 minutes.
 The procedure involves a special needle that is advanced to the target area using fluoroscopic (x-ray) guidance.
 A small amount of electrical current is used to determine proper placement along the targeted nerve.
 You will feel a buzz or tapping sensation but it typically isn’t painful.
 Once the needle has been properly placed, a local anesthetic will be placed into the targeted area.
 The radiofrequency ablation, which typically lasts a few minutes, will then be performed.
 A combination of local anesthetic and injectable steroids is injected before the needle is removed.